Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Each level will take place on a small circular arena that is surrounded by unique landscapes that each feature some environment modifier

-[Level 10](./#level-10-hell---wall-of-flesh) will be a special level that can only be accessed under certain conditions
+[Level 10](./#level-10-hell---wall-of-flesh) will be a special level that can only be accessed under specific conditions

 Deaths will restart the player at Level 1.
 Nothing will be carried over between attempts.
 The player will have the same starting conditions every attempt and only by playing and gaining experience will they be able to progress further.